dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/ExecutionMetricsUpdate and provide your Dockstore token using the lock icon at the top right of the endpoint.
 This is the endpoint used to update metrics that were submitted to Dockstore.
 Click the "Try it out” button.

 First, fill out the parameters.
-This is where you'll input information about which workflow and version was executed and what platform it was executed on.
+This is where you input information about which workflow and version was executed and what platform it was executed on.

 For the ``id``, ``version_id``, and ``platform`` parameters, provide the values that you previously used when submitting the metrics you want to update to Dockstore.
 This ensures that the correct metrics are updated.
 For example, to update the metrics that were submitted in the :ref:`Submitting metrics example<Submitting metrics example>`, provide the same ``id``, ``version_id`` and ``platform``.